Oil prices spike 13% in a week. What the heck is going on?

 The oil market is on fire once again.
 On Thursday, crude spiked above $74 a barrel for the first time since late 2014.

-The 13% surge over the past week has been driven by a confluence of bullish factors that will make American drivers cringe when they fill up at their gas tanks.
+The 13% surge over the past week has been driven by a confluence of bullish factors that will make American drivers cringe when they fill up their gas tanks.

 • Saudi Arabia agreed last week to go all in with production.
 Investors are betting the OPEC leader has little room to respond to a future crisis.